palmercluff/gnu-octave-tutorial/README.md

 It will give back what 'x' holds.
 Nifty!

-Variables can hold lots of different things, including but not limited to scalers, vectors, and matrices (linear algebra-type stuff).
+Variables can hold lots of different things, including but not limited to scalers, vectors, characters, strings, and matrices (linear algebra-type stuff).
 We can have a variable hold an array (a group of values that are similar to each other), a row vector, or a column vector.

 ```
 octave:1> array = [1 2 3]